GET THE FACTS

 Why These Programs Are Needed

-Nearly 900,000 very low income Floridians pay more than 50% of their income on housing they are one missed paycheck away from homelessness.
-One out of three Florida households are ALICE (Asset Limited, Income Constrained, Employed)—the exact group that the Sadowski Trust Funds assist.
+Approximately 46% of households in Florida pay more than 50% of their income on housing they are one missed paycheck away from homelessness.
+Nearly 2.9 million of those households meet the ALICE (Asset Limited, Income Constrained, Employed) criteria — the exact group that the Sadowski Trust Funds assist.

 Economic Impact